 The thermal hydrolysis process makes biosolid waste material or sludge more biodegradable.
 It does this by improving the digestibility and efficiency of subsequent sludge treatment processes.
 The thickened sludge is heated up to between 150 and 165 degrees Celsius, at a pressure of around seven bars.
 The pressure is then rapidly released causing cells in the sludge to rupture.
 As a result of this, it makes the sludge more digestible to microbes.
 The process takes around thirty minutes.

 Thermal Hydrolysis Plant

-A thermal hydrolysis plant, such as the Veolia Bio Thelys system, processes all types of organic municipal and industrial sludge and also grease in batch mode.
+A thermal hydrolysis plant processes all types of organic municipal and industrial sludge and also grease in batch mode.
 The plant process breaks down the organic matter in the sludge making it more digestible for the microbes used in the anaerobic digester.
 Biogas derived from the digester can be used for renewable, green energy and the drier sludge cake can be recovered for agricultural use.

 Thermal hydrolysis provides many wastewater treatment benefits:

 - The sludge cake has lower odour levels.

 - Biosolids produced are an effective and low-cost fertilizer.

 - Excess biogas production can be used for sustainable electricity production or grid injection.

 - As the biosolid mass and volume decreases, the residuals management cost is lower.